BurntSushi/blog/content/post/transducers.md

 shown in this article is that a trie permits the sharing of *prefixes* between keys while an FSA permits the sharing of both prefixes and suffixes.

-Consider a set with the keys `mon`, `tues` and `wed`.
+Consider a set with the keys `mon`, `tues` and `thurs`.
 Here is the corresponding FSA that benefits from sharing both prefixes and suffixes:

 ![Set of first three days of week, FSA](/images/transducers/sets/days3.png)